daisyrocha/Project1_Group09/README.md

 # Project1_Group09
 Project Title: Fitness App

-Contributors: Daisy Rocha-Montanez (https://github.com/daisyrocha), Bryan Fowles (https://github.com/bryanFowles), Hunter Smith (https://github.com/Hunterls914)
+Contributors: Daisy Rocha-Montanez (https://github.com/daisyrocha), Bryan Fowles (https://github.com/bryanFowles)

 Description: This fitness app allows users to create an account or log in to an existing account with their credentials.